cmapua/terraingrass/README.md

 - Grass instances only spawn on specified terrain layer index, with the corresponding channel value from terrain's splat map controlling scale.
 - World-space noise for varying grass colors, blended between 3 color properties.
 - Vertex animated with configurable wind settings.
+- Helpful 'Apply Blender Transform Correction' option for meshes created in Blender to correct their scale and rotation.

 # Installation
 > [!note]